“Baby is cold outside”… no worries, these Wild Mushrooms Meatballs with Garlic Bruschetta are guaranteed to warm your heart.

 - In a large bowl combine ground beef with parmesan, parsley, bread cubes, chopped rosemary and egg.
 Mix well with your hands, then season generously with salt and pepper.

-- Heat a large skillet over low-heat with 1 tbsp of oil.
+- Heat a large skillet over low-heat with 1 tablespoon of oil.
 Add onion and cook until soft.
 Add mushrooms and cook for 5 mins, over med-heat.
 Remove from the pan and allow to cool.

 - Fold onion and mushrooms into the beef mixture.
 Combine well, then form meatballs with your hands.
 Place flour into a plate, then roll each meatball until evenly covered.